khakayi-hub/iyf-s10-week-01-khakayi-hub/devtools-exploration.md

 It is wrapped in the nav tag

 **search bar structure**

-form element-wraps the search control
+form element-wraps the search control.

+input type-this is the actual text field where users type their search terms.

+button-a submitt button that sends form.